Skip to main content

 Drug Charges We Handle

-From minor possession to serious trafficking allegations, we defend all types of drug-related charges.
+From possession to serious trafficking allegations, we defend drug-related charges with attention to the statute, substance, amount, testing, and search record.

 Drug Possession

-Defense for possession of marijuana, cocaine, heroin, fentanyl, methamphetamine, and prescription drugs.
+Drug possession defense lawyer guidance for marijuana, cocaine, heroin, fentanyl, methamphetamine, and prescription-drug allegations.

 Drug Trafficking